 I’m gonna break it down for y’all in this post so you can feel as confident as I do now about whipping up a batch of sweet breakfast crepes for your family or friends for brunch this coming weekend.

-What you’ll need to make Fruit and Whipped Cream-Filled Crepes
+What you’ll need to make this breakfast crepe recipe

-- Glass Bowl and Hand Mixer (or Stand Mixer)
+- Glass Bowl and Hand Mixer to make the whipped cream, if desired

 How to make Sweet Breakfast Crepes